-This section of the book has been re-edited and only includes the journey through the area covered by this website.
+This section of the book has been re-edited to include the journey through the area currently covered by this website.

 THE SOUTH DOWNS FROM END TO END - 1920